babbadeckl/HackTheBox-Writeups/Guard/README.md

 daniel:$6$2EEJjgy86KrZ.cbl$oCf1MzIsN7N9KziBNo7uYrHLueZLM7wySrsFYxlNtO5NVhfVsyWCSKiIURNUxOOwC0tm1kyQsiv93imCwLM0k1:18326:0:99999:7:::
 ```

 Let's copy it to our local machine and let `john` try to crack the passwords for daniel, or in the best case for root.
-If we get the password for daniel, then we can atleast check if he is on the sudoers list.
+If we get the password for daniel, then we can atleast check if he is on the sudoers list and can execute some helpful commands that we can exploit to gain root privileges.

-Yes!
+But it's better than we thought.
 John is successful in cracking the root password!

 ```
 $ john shadow -w=/usr/share/wordlists/rockyou.txt